jamesgeddes/jamesgeddes.github.io/index.md

 # Key Skills

-I am a Technical Business Analyst that can speak in plain English.
-Having worked with a wide variety of clients in an equally wide variety of sectors for over a decade, I engage with stakeholders at every level to ensure that operational objectives are achieved.
-I hold a Bachelor of Science degree in Computer Science & Cybernetics from The University of Reading.
+I engage with stakeholders at every level to ensure that operational objectives are achieved.
+Having worked with a wide variety of clients in an equally wide variety of sectors for over a decade, my breadth of experience helps me to bring teams together and solve key challenges.

 ### Unique Value Proposition